funkybob/antfarm/docs/api.rst

       A dict containing any additional parameters passed in the content type header.

+   .. attribute:: raw_cookies

+      A SimpleCookie object.

    .. attribute:: cookies

-      A dict of Cookies parsed from the request.
+      A simpler interface to raw_cookies, which is a dict of simply keys and values.

+   .. attribute:: body

+      The raw contents of the request body.

    .. attribute:: query_data

       A dict of data parsed from the query string.

-   .. attribute:: data
+   .. attribute:: request_data

-      For POST only, the request body parsed
+      If the request content is a HTTP Form, returns the parsed data.

+The following attributes are lazy, and only parsed when accessed:

+- raw_cookies
+- cookies (reads raw_cookies)
+- query_data
+- body
+- request_data (reads body)